WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/Wyoming/AggregatedAmounts/ReadME.md

-Work in progress.
-This read me should be written for WY data.

 # WWDO Aggregated Data Preparation for WaDE
 This readme details the process that was applied by the staff of the [Western States Water Council (WSWC)](http://wade.westernstateswater.org/) to extracting aggregated water budget data made available by the [Wyoming Water Development Office (WWDO)](https://wwdc.state.wy.us/), for inclusion into the Water Data Exchange (WaDE) project.
 WaDE enables states to share data with each other and the public in a more streamlined and consistent way.
 WaDE is not intended to replace the states data or become the source for that data but rather to enable regional analysis to inform policy decisions and for planning purposes.

 ## Overview of Data Utilized
 The following data was used for...

 - Water Use data and basin shapefile data were made temporary available to the WSWC staff by the WWDO via email correspondence and shared through Google Drive.
-Links no longer available, contact WWDO for further instructions.
+Links no longer available, contact WWDO for further questions.
-- Wyoming Basin shapefile data made available

 Input files used are as follows...
  - WYAggData_input.csv